Mixtepec Mixtec: Special Letters

 The letters d, f, g, j, p, and rr are only used when they are taken or borrowed from Spanish.

 Morphology

-One of the language characteristics found in Mixtec Mixtepec is cliticization, that is identified as <’> in orthography.
+One of the language characteristics found in Mixtec Mixtepec is cliticization, that is identified as <ꞌ> in orthography.
 It is a feature in syntax and morphology that has syntactically features of a word yet, it is phonologically dependent another (like a bound morpheme).